 Pragmatism on BBC's "In our time."
 UK take on pragmatism for a popular audience. (streaming audio, here)

-From the Centre for Research in the Arts, Social Sciences
+the Centre for Research in the Arts, Social Sciences and Humanities,

 The Center for Inquiry interviews about naturalism

-an interview with James Gouinlock (Emory University) but
+link leads to an interview with James Gouinlock

-there are a variety of other links here, too.
-YouTube is the
+(Emory University) but there are a variety of other links here, too.

 Noam Chomsky on the Dewey's view of education and democracy 28 May, 2003, Stony Brook University.
 A short clip where Chomsky discusses Dewey's view of education and democracy and expresses his gratitude for being educated in a Deweyan school.
 (YouTube video) A transcript is here.